Faucon-Noir/Docker_of_Nera/README.md

 - Keep and update the server files in one place
 - Back up or version your configs easily
 - Share preconfigured servers with the community

+## 🚀Quick Start (Standalone)

+Want to play without docker ?
+Easy
+Just copy the content of `start.sh` in a shell file and execute it
+It will install everything you need
+To avoid permission isssues, execute it with sudo

 ## ⚖️ License